 Students must apply via one of the following online application forms:-

 This course is built around your personal interests and aspirations.
-We’ll encourage you to develop your personal practice through research, critiques, analysis and questioning.
+We’ll encourage you to develop your personal practice through studio-led research, critiques, analysis and questioning.
 Given the strong practical element we invite applicants to share their portfolios and aspirations with us at interview stage.

-We usually require applicants to hold an honours degree in Fine Art or related art and design disciplines.
 We will consider applicants from other fields, as well as those with professional experience in the creative industries, if their portfolio is suitable.

 We ask applicants to present a portfolio of work.
 Your portfolio should demonstrate your skills and creativity through a collection of Fine Art-based work.
 This should be presented as original pieces, photographs or in digital form.

 The part-time fee is £361 per 10 credits.

 If you are not sure whether you qualify as a UK, EU or international student, find out more in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.